Willi Völker

 Willi Völker (13 October 1906 – 23 February 1946) was a German footballer who played as a defender for Hertha BSC and the Germany national team.

 Personal life

 Völker served as a Gefreiter (private) in the German Army during the Second World War.
-Captured by Soviet forces, he died in a prisoner of war camp on 23 February 1946.
+Captured by Soviet forces, he died in a prisoner of war camp in Ukraine on 23 February 1946.